saraiyakush/microservices-starter-springboot-kafka/README.md

     2. Payment Service adds a default payment method of the user and marks it as `activated=false`.
     3. Email Service sends an email to the user.
 2. Payment activated
-    1. Payment Service activates the user's payment.
+    1. Payment Service activates the user&apos;s payment.
     2. User Service marks the user as `activated=true`
     3. Email Service sends an email to the user.